top of page

 Rub the salt on the chicken and set aside till needed.

 Rinse out the dal and bring it to a boil in 4 cups of water.
 Scoop off the scum from the top.
-Simmer gently for 30 minutes till the dal is cooked but still retains a firm shape and bite.
+Simmer gently for 30 minutes until the dal is cooked but retains a firm shape and bite.
 Do not overcook the dal.
 Remove from the heat and set aside with the cooking liquids.

 Open the pot and add the cooked chickpeas and the cooking liquids.
 Simmer for an additional 15 minutes.
 By this time the chicken should be very tender and falling off the bone.
 Mix in the lime juice, 1/2 lime at a time.
 Taste for salt, and saffron.
 Adjust seasonings.
 You are looking fr a very flavourful sauce.